Dining up north: Brainerd to Nisswa

 The Jacob brothers, Rob and Tony, are part-time Gull residents who have brought big-city styling and professionalism to this

-The former Quarterdeck resort on the northwest side of Gull lake is now the Lakeshore Lodge, offering a limited menu
+The former Quarterdeck resort on the northwest side of Gull lake has been renovated and now is the LakeShore

 © Grand View Lodge